damolinx/vscode-macros/README.md

 #### Development

-* **Macros: Crate REPL**: create a REPL terminal to evaluate JavaScript or TypeScript code whose context matches the one used by running macros.
+* **Macros: Create REPL**: create a REPL terminal to evaluate JavaScript or TypeScript code whose context matches the one used by running macros.
-  * Use `.ts` and `.js` commands to change language mode.
-  * Use `.help` for list of available commands.

 * **Macros: Setup Source Directory for Development**: adds or updates optional files used to improve IntelliSense on macro files.
 This action is run automatically in the background when saving a `.macro.js` or `.macro.ts` file, provided that `macros.sourceDirectories.verify` is enabled.